Exploring Efficient Open-Vocabulary Segmentation in the Remote Sensing: Introduction

 Semantic segmentation, a classic task in computer vision, aims to achieve pixel-level category prediction \cite{chen2017deeplab}.
 Traditional semantic segmentation models are based on manually annotated datasets, which usually cover only a limited number of categories.
 Similarly, traditional remote sensing image segmentation has long focused on a fixed set of predefined categories \cite{kotaridis2021remote,diakogiannis2020resunet}.
 However, as application demands grow, especially in scenarios like tracking new urban infrastructure or identifying rare geological features, the shortcomings of this limited-category-based approach have become evident.
 This has spurred the development of open-vocabulary remote sensing image segmentation (OVRSIS) \cite{ye2025GSNet}.

 OVRSIS, builded on the general OVS concept\cite{li2025fgaseg,cho2024cat,xie2024sed,xu2023side}, is tailored to the unique characteristics of remote sensing imagery.
-By leveraging the power of VLMs and cross-modal learning \cite{radford2021learning,jia2021scaling}, OVRSIS breaks the constraints of traditional training categories, enabling the segmentation of novel classes not present in the original training data.
+By leveraging the power of VLMs and cross-modal learning \cite{radford2021learning,jia2021scaling}, OVRSIS breaks the constraints of traditional training categories, enabling the segmentation of new classes not presented in the original datasets.
 This significantly improves the adaptability and generalization ability of remote sensing image segmentation.

 However, unlike the recent advances in OVS ~\cite{xu2023side, radford2021learning, jia2021scaling}, its extension to the remote sensing (RS) domain (OVRSIS) remains largely underexplored.
 A critical bottleneck hindering progress in this emerging field is the absence of a standardized evaluation benchmark.
 Most prior works assess their models on limited datasets or under inconsistent experimental setups, making it difficult to draw fair comparisons or systematically analyze model behavior in remote sensing scenarios.
 To address this issue, we construct a unified benchmark for OVRSIS, named \textbf{OVRSISBench}, by reformulating several widely-used remote sensing segmentation datasets under open-vocabulary settings.
 By leveraging established RS datasets with open-vocabulary configurations, OVRSISBench retains the domain-specific challenges of traditional RS tasks while incorporating the flexibility and generalization demands of open-vocabulary segmentation.
 This benchmark facilitates fair, consistent, and scalable evaluation of OVS models in realistic RS environments.